cuprumbot/oculus-head/README.md

 Telepresence robot controlled by Oculus Rift.

-[Demo video.](https://www.youtube.com/watch?v=ekW61vU_loQ) Better video and english version coming soon.
+[Demo video](https://www.youtube.com/watch?v=ekW61vU_loQ) of the current state of the project (better video and english version coming soon).
+The old version can be found inside the folder 'old-demo'.

 Read data from Oculus Rift using [vr.js](https://github.com/benvanik/vr.js)